Technological University Dublin: Reputation and rankings

 In 2021, Times Higher Education (THE) ranked TU Dublin 801-1000th in the World University Rankings, 201-300th in impact rankings, and 251-300th in the Young University Rankings.
-In the 2023 QS World University Rankings TU Dublin was listed 801-1000th.
+In the 2026 QS World University Rankings TU Dublin was listed 781-790.

 In 2020, U-Multirank listed TU Dublin as having the highest number of very good scores across various criteria compared to other higher-education institutions in Ireland.

 TU Dublin holds an Athena SWAN Bronze Award for its commitment to advance gender equality in STEM.

 European University of Technology

-Technological University Dublin is one of the eight members of the European University of Technology (EUt+), a "transnational alliance" of universities, which also includes the Technical University of Sofia (Bulgaria), the Cyprus University of Technology (Cyprus), the Darmstadt University of Applied Sciences (Germany), the Riga Technical University (Latvia), the Polytechnic University of Cartagena (Spain), the University of Technology of Troyes (France) and the Technical University of Cluj-Napoca (Romania).
+Technological University Dublin is one of the nine members of the European University of Technology (EUt+), a "transnational alliance" of universities, which also includes the Technical University of Sofia (Bulgaria), the Cyprus University of Technology (Cyprus), the Darmstadt University of Applied Sciences (Germany), Università degli Studi di Cassino e del Lazio Meridionale (Italy) the Riga Technical University (Latvia), the Polytechnic University of Cartagena (Spain), the University of Technology of Troyes (France) and the Technical University of Cluj-Napoca (Romania).

 Facilities

 Campuses

 The university is based in five main campuses, with the Grangegorman, Aungier Street and Bolton Street campuses in Dublin City, and both the Blanchardstown and Tallaght campuses in the Dublin suburbs.
-The Grangegorman campus will complete ongoing relocation of activities at Kevin Street and Cathal Brugha Street, expanding its capacity to 10,000 students, while further development is planned for the Blanchardstown and Tallaght campuses.
+The Grangegorman campus is now home to 10,000 students following the closure of Kevin Street, Cathal Brugha Street, Rathmines and Camden Row, while further development is planned for the Blanchardstown and Tallaght campuses.

 According to then Taoiseach Leo Varadkar, the new university would have an "entrepreneurial ethos", and offer degrees and programmes ranging from Level 6 to Level 10 in the National Framework of Qualifications.
 While having an emphasis on computer science and STEM subjects, given its status as a technological university, the then Minister for Education and Skills Richard Bruton stated that the university would aim to sit at "convergence of the arts, business, science and technology".